 Indirect costs as it pertains to a sponsored project or agreements are allowable items of cost that are directly related to the project, but cannot be directly attributed to that specific project.
 Examples of indirect costs can include depreciation of buildings and equipment; research administration; accounting; and, custodial services.
 Indirect costs are known by many different names, such as “Facilities and Administrative Costs”, “Overhead Costs” or simply “Administrative Costs”.
 Even though these costs cannot be directly attributed to a sponsored project, they are a very real fiscal cost to this institution.
 In addition, indirect costs are viewed by the Federal Office of Management and Budget as real and legitimate costs that may properly and legally be billed to a funding agency.
 At UNCG, Facilities and Administrative rates (indirect costs) must be applied and charged on all sponsored projects and agreements.
 The only exception to this policy is when a program or an agency has been granted a legislatively endorsed restriction on the F&A rate that is to be charged or, in the case of private agencies, an established written policy exists which limits F&A rates.
 In these rare instances, it is the responsibility of the Principal Investigator (PI) to furnish the Office of Sponsored Programs with the written, established policy.
-If you should have additional questions about allowable costs on a sponsored project or agreement, please contact the OSP at 336-334-5878.
+If you should have additional questions about allowable costs on a sponsored project or agreement, please contact the Office of Sponsored Programs at (336) 334-4918.

 Q. What is the indirect cost rate?

 The federally negotiated rate is 43.5 percent of Modified Total Direct Costs.